xiaovhua/tenvoo/README.md

 **Tutorial**

-You can follow our example from [`./toy.ipynb`](./toy.ipynb), to understand how to fine-tune your pre-trained 3D model with the TenVOO framework.
+You can follow our example from [`./toy.ipynb`](./toy.ipynb), to learn how to fine-tune your pre-trained 3D model with the TenVOO framework.

 **Quick Start**